NatTerpilowska/FundamentalProject/README.md

 #### Future Improvements
 * I would really like the user to be able to display a card to clearly see where the story inspiration came from.
 * I would like to add more functionality to edit the cards and their illustrations.
+* I would like the user to be able to generate a random story.